The Tale of Mac Da Thó's Pig: Mac Da Thó

 Mac Da Thó, described as king of Leinster in the base manuscript, is actually probably Mes Róidia, the famed brugaid ('landowner', 'hospitaller') of Leinster and the brother of King Mes Gegra, as attested by a genealogical poem in the Book of Leinster, and by the R variant of the Tale.
 (Note: This genealogy is found in Book of Leinster, fol.
 312b, LL Part F, §1, fol.
 311b, referred to as the poem "Cethri meic Airtt Mis-Telmann ("four sons of Art Mes-Telmann") by Buttimer who notes it is also found in Rawlinson 502, p.
 82b28ff.
 Mac Da Thó's alias Mes Roedia is also attested in the Rawlinson 512 variant of the Scéla.)

 Both Mes Gegra and Mes Róidia are described as "Mac Dathó", or sons of two deaf-mutes in the Talland Étair ("the siege of Howth"), Mac Dathó in this instance being emended and construed as Mac Dá Túa, "the son of two silent persons".
 Rudolf Thurneysen dismissed this altogether as a dubious etymological tradition, (Note: And Thurneysen goes on to criticize the gullibility of "some redactors and poets who write dá with a long a (e.g. R[awlinson]) and make Thó alliterate with t.) however, a more recent scholar cautions that this nickname may hold some validity, connected with the behaviour of Mac Dathó who holds his silence or withholding information.
 (Note: To Ulster and Connacht, he remains silent on promising the dog to the other party as well.)

-Mac Da Thó, according to the prose Dindsenchas, had wife was named Maine Athrai, and together they had a son Lena.
+Mac Da Thó, according to the prose Dindsenchas, had a wife who was named Maine Athrai, and together they had a son Lena.